Courtesy of Visit Bucks County

 Hoping to escape the hustle and bustle of city life with a restful weekend in the great outdoors, but don’t want to spend all day traveling?
 You don’t need a full tank of gas (or in some cases, a car) for a sleep-under-the-stars getaway at these campgrounds, which feel blissfully remote despite being located relatively close to 10 major U.S. cities.
-Simply prime your sense of adventure, pack up your overnight gear, and hit the road—oh, and don’t forget the s’mores.
+Simply prime your sense of adventure, pack up your overnight gear, download a helpful hiking app, and hit the road—oh, and don’t forget the s’mores.

 (Since many of these popular sites can book up quickly, we’ve also provided a few alternatives, just in case.)